 At the time of my research, prices range right around $100.
-Do your research – look at the different options each brand offers and pick the one that best fits your families needs!
+Which one is best for your family?
+Only you can answer that!
+Look at the different options each brand offers and pick the one that best suits your needs.

 I will confess, Initially I was afraid to use it.
 Pressure cooking = scary, right?
-I contacted a colleague and she gave me a super easy recipe to try – that would take away the “fear” associated with using a pressure cooker.
+I contacted a colleague and she gave me thus super easy recipe to try – that took away the “fear” associated with using it.

-Pressure Cooking Tip – Do not place your Instant Pot or pressure cooker under a cupboard because when it vents, it releases a powerful blast of hot steam that lasts for several minutes.
+Pressure Cooking Tip – Do not place your IP or pressure cooker under a cupboard because when it vents, it releases a powerful blast of hot steam that lasts for several minutes.
 Over time, this blast of hot steam could damage a wooden cupboard.